clintonbf/Clints-doc-project/docs/5-glossary.md

 ### Enrollment

-At Academie Duello an enrollment is a service that occurs over a fixed period of time and has a set class cap.
+At Academie Duello an enrollment is a service that occurs over a fixed period of time and has a set capacity.
 At Academie Duello beginner courses and workshops are enrollments.

 Examples of enrollments at Academie Duello are: "Rapier Fundamentals" (a beginner course), "Time And Relative Defense In Swordplay: Fabris' Book 2" (a workshop), and "Knight Camp" (a course).